Gremious/StS-LotusMarks/README.md

 Full Card List:

 Attacks

-1 mana:
+	Common Attack: 1.
 Lotus Slash  - Deal 7 (8) damage and apply 1 (2) Lotus Marks.

+	Common Attack: 1.
 Lotus Strike - 6 damage, +2 (+4) for every Lotus Mark on the enemy.

+	Uncommon Attack 1.
 Lotus Chain - Deal 4 (5) damage to a random enemy for each Lotus Mark on any enemy.

-2 mana:
+	Uncommon Attack: 2.
 Season of Fire - Deal 4(6) damage to every enemy for each Lotus Mark they have.

 Skills

-1 mana

-	Mark (0) - Apply 1 (2) Lotus mark and 1 (2) vulnerable.
+	Mark 1(0). - Apply 1 (2) Lotus mark and 1 (2) vulnerable.
 Exhaust.

-2 mana

-	Uncommon✱ Full Bloom (1 mana) - Apply 2 Lotus Marks to all enemies.
+	Uncommon✱ 2(1).
+Full Bloom - Apply 2 Lotus Marks to all enemies.

-	Uncommon✱ On the hunt (1 mana) - Gain strength equal to the total number of Lotus Marks on all enemies.
+	Uncommon✱ 2(1).
+On the hunt - Gain strength equal to the total number of Lotus Marks on all enemies.
 Exhaust.

-3 mana

-	Rare★ Skilled Execution (2 mana) - Your next attack this turn is played a number of times equal to the number of Lotus Marks on the target.
+	Rare★ 3 (2.)
+Skilled Execution - Your next attack this turn is played a number of times equal to the number of Lotus Marks on the target.